 TL;DR

-- Tools are grouped by primary use case: all-in-one platforms, in-product microsurveys, feature request management, user research, and visual bug reporting.
-Not ranked by preference.
+- This guide covers 15 product feedback tools across 6 use cases: all-in-one platforms, in-product microsurveys, feature request management, user research, visual bug reporting, and behavior analytics.

 - Zonka Feedback is one of the tools included.
 This guide is written by the Zonka team but is based on independent research and verified user reviews.
 No tool is included because it paid to be here.